Regensburg, Germany: What to pack, what to wear, and when to go [2022]

 April

-In April, Regensburg can be brisk, somewhat rainy and very stormy.
-Temperatures routinely are in the 50s F (low 10s C) and regularly jump into the low 70s F (low 20s C) range.
+In April, Regensburg is pretty cool, somewhat rainy and very stormy.
+Temperatures routinely are in the 50s F (low 10s C) and 5-10 days this month jump into the low 70s F (low 20s C) range.
 At night, lows are in the 30s F (single digits C).
-During your visit, you can expect a couple of inches of snowfall.
+During your visit, you can expect a few inches of snow.
 This is also a rainy time for Regensburg, with several of the days of the month having rain.
 In April, humidity reaches as high as 60%.

 What to wear/what to pack: